Elapsedf/Elapsedf.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student from the department of [Electrical and Computer Engineering](https://ece.coe.miami.edu/index.html), University of Miami, under the supervision of [Mingzhe Chen](https://winslab.us/).
-I received my BEng degree with the College of Intelligent System, Shenzhen, China, in 2025, under the guidance of [Shimin Gong](https://scholar.google.com.sg/citations?user=AKffc_QAAAAJ&hl=en) in WinsLab.
+I am currently a Ph.D. student from the Department of [Electrical and Computer Engineering](https://ece.coe.miami.edu/index.html), University of Miami, under the supervision of [Mingzhe Chen](https://winslab.us/).
+I received my BEng degree from the College of Intelligent System, Shenzhen, Sun Yat-sen University, China, in 2025, under the guidance of [Shimin Gong](https://scholar.google.com.sg/citations?user=AKffc_QAAAAJ&hl=en) in WinsLab.

 My research is primarily centered around but not limited to real-time optimization, machine learning, UAV, and AI-Generated Content (AIGC) in wireless communication and semantic communication.
-Welcome to any collaboration!
+Welcome to any collaboration, and feel free to reach out to me!

 <!-- News